 Fraternity and sorority involvement can provide you with an invaluable experience during your time at Elon University.
 Fraternities and sororities have existed as an Elon tradition for over 80 years.
 The fraternity and sorority community provides brotherhood and sisterhood for over 2,500 men and women every year.
-Approximately 43% of undergraduate students at Elon are members of the fraternity and sorority community, which is comprised of 25 Greek letter organizations.
-Three student-run councils govern these organiztions: the Interfraternity Council, the National Pan-Hellenic Council, and the Panhellenic Association.
+Approximately 38% of undergraduate students at Elon are members of the fraternity and sorority community, which is comprised of 26 Greek-letter organizations.
+Three student-run councils govern these organizations: the Interfraternity Council, the National Pan-Hellenic Council, and the Panhellenic Association.
 In addition to their individual functions, the councils often collaborate on initiatives and programs designed to enhance the experience of all members of the fraternity and sorority community.

-The Elon University Interfraternity Council (IFC) is the governing organization for eight member fraternities.
+The Elon University Interfraternity Council (IFC) is the governing organization for nine member fraternities, and one associate member fraternity.
 This organization provides educational programming, risk management policies and procedures, and academic scholarships to men of the member fraternities at Elon.

 National Pan-Hellenic Council